joacocruz6/tutorials-selfTeaching/Git and GitHub/Class1-Intro.md

 ## Cons

 1. The learning curve is difficult.
-2. Some archives are very difficult to handle
+2. Some files are very difficult to handle

 ## Some clarifications
 1. Git != GitHub, Git is the system but GitHub (or Bitbucket or GitLab) are a social network for sharing our proyects.